Agnee (album)

 Agnee is the debut album by Pune-based fusion rock band Agnee.
 The album was released on April 27, 2007.
-It has two tracks 'Sadho Re' & 'Kabira' featuring the poems of Saint Kabir Das.
+It has eight tracks with only two featured music video tracks, 'Sadho Re' & 'Kabira' featuring the poems of Saint Kabir Das.
 'The MTV Roadies Theme' track features the show host Raghu Ram.

 All the songs (except tracks 1 & 2) were recorded & mixed by Nitin Joshi at Sound Ideaz, Pune and mastered by Ty deGroff at The Final Sound, Albuquerque.
 Tracks 1 & 2 were recorded by Kunal and mixed & mastered by Tyrone Fernandes at Yatra, Mumbai.

 The album sleeve mentions Sandeep Chowta as special contributor for the songs 'Sadho Re' and 'Kabira'.

 Track listing

 All music composed by Koko, Mohan & Arijit.